-• Increase use by MSC member library staff of mobile devices and services available for interface with the MSC library management system enabling them to keep current with technology as it trends toward a more mobile user environment (Adams, Marchwick, Hazen, Goodwin, Price)

-(Update: December 2015) Increased training opportunities along with improved functionality has led to much wider acceptance and interest in MobileCirc with many libraries now using it as their primary tool for completing inventory.

-(Update: December 2015) A major marketing push for the Shoutbomb SMS texting service took place in May and June and has more than doubled the number of libraries and patrons using the service.
-Nearly 10,000 text messages for are now being sent monthly.

-- Investigate the potential of a centralized RFI process for at least some pieces of the E-rate program in order to better support those libraries wishing to take advantage of new discount opportunities in the program.
-(Reymer) (Update: December 2015) Reymer has collected sample RFIs and RFPs from colleagues in other states which provide examples of the ways in which other state libraries are providing a more centralized approach to certain pieces of the E-rate process.
+- Increase use by MSC member library staff of mobile devices and services available for interface with the MSC library management system enabling them to keep current with technology as it trends toward a more mobile user environment (Adams, Marchwick, Hazen, Goodwin, Price) - (Originally reported December 2015) Increased training opportunities along with improved functionality has led to much wider acceptance and interest in MobileCirc with many libraries now using it as their primary tool for completing inventory. - (Originally reported December 2015) A major marketing push for the Shoutbomb SMS texting service took place in May and June and has more than doubled the number of libraries and patrons using the service.
+Nearly 10,000 text messages for are now being sent monthly. - Investigate the potential of a centralized RFI process for at least some pieces of the E-rate program in order to better support those libraries wishing to take advantage of new discount opportunities in the program.
+(Reymer) (Originally reported December 2015) Reymer has collected sample RFIs and RFPs from colleagues in other states which provide examples of the ways in which other state libraries are providing a more centralized approach to certain pieces of the E-rate process.
 This will assist us in considering this option for Montana libraries and how this approach might be developed within the Montana E-rate scene. - Investigate the possibility of regional, consortial contracts for more uniform broadband services and pricing within E-rate program and without, in order to determine if an effort like this is feasible and would produce benefits to participating libraries.
-(Reymer) (Update: December 2015) Reymer learned about the Georgia Public Library Systems regional, consortial approach to contracts and received helpful advice on negotiating with vendors. - Stay involved with and attuned to national and state initiatives related to broadband development during this time of significant national and state discussions related to broadband needs, in order to ensure that Montana libraries stay informed and have a voice.
-(Reymer)
+(Reymer) (Originally reported December 2015) Reymer learned about the Georgia Public Library Systems regional, consortial approach to contracts and received helpful advice on negotiating with vendors.